rollthecloudinc/quell/README.md

 ### Use Cases

 The well has run dry with sophisticated, powerful modern tools for authoring content across multiple marketing and business outlets.
-Druid will fill that void providing the new swiff army knife of content development.
+Druid will fill that void providing the new swift army knife of content development.

 * Personal blog
 * Small personal websites